 Hybrid electric vehicles (HEVs) use both an engine and motor, with sufficient battery capacity (typically 1 kWh to 2 kWh) to both store electricity generated by the engine or by brake energy recuperation.
 The batteries power the motor when needed, to provide auxiliary motive power to the engine or even allow the engine to be turned off, such as at low speeds.
-Hybrid electric vehicles have been sold for the past decade, and their market penetration is approaching 3% in developed countries such as the United States.
-Over the past decade, over 1.5 million hybrid vehicles have been sold worldwide.
+HEV/PHEV/EV vehicles have been sold for the past decade, and as of early 2011 their market penetration is approaching 2% in the United States and 9% in Japan.
+Over the past decade, over 2.5 million HEV/PHEV/EV vehicles have been sold worldwide.